unam3/docs/src/guide/essentials/watchers.md

 ## Basic Example {#basic-example}

-Computed properties allow us to declaratively compute derived values.
-However, there are cases where we need to perform "side effects" in reaction to state changes - for example, mutating the DOM, or changing another piece of state based on the result of an async operation.
+When we need to perform "side effects" in reaction to state changes - mutating the DOM or changing another piece of state based on the result of an async operation

 <div class="options-api">